Barrel Twist: What does it mean?

-Barrel twist is one of the most commonly misunderstood concept of firearms.
-It is insanely important and we highly recommend you understand it before choosing what projectile weight for your rifle.
+Barrel twist is one of the most commonly misunderstood concepts of firearms.
+It is insanely important and we highly recommend you understand it before choosing a projectile weight for your rifle.

-Rifling is characterized by its twist rate, which indicates the distance the rifling takes to complete one full revolution, such as “1 turn in 10 inches” (1:10 inches), A shorter distance indicates a faster twist, meaning that for a given velocity the projectile will rotate at a higher spin rate.
+Rifling is characterized by its twist rate, which indicates the distance the rifling takes to complete one full revolution, such as “1 turn in 10 inches” (1:10 inches or 1-10″).
+A shorter distance indicates a faster twist, meaning that for a given velocity the projectile will rotate at a higher spin rate.

 The combination of length, weight, and shape of a projectile determines the twist rate needed to gyroscopically stabilize it.
 When an ammunition is listed as needing a 1-9″ barrel minimum, that means that any faster twist will stabilize the projectile as well, 1-8″, 1-7.5″, 1-6″, etc. However, a slower twist like 1-10″, 1-11″, etc. WILL NOT stabilize the projectile and is not recommended or you may have keyholing, where the projectile impacts the target sideways or off axis.

 Below is a target where the projectile is not stabilizing.
 We can see the projectile is striking the target sideways.